carld/morphr/README.md

 values.
 This enables to systematically exclude inconsistent configurations and therefore greatly reduce the problem space.

-Morphological Analysis (MA) is a structured method for exploring and constraining a complex multi-dimensional, possibly non-quantifiable, problem space.
+Morphological Analysis (MA)---not to be confused with morphology in linguistics, biology or image processing---is a structured method for exploring and constraining a complex multi-dimensional, possibly non-quantifiable, problem space.
 MA was developed by the astrophysicist Fritz Zwicky (e.g. [[4]](#zwi47), [[5]](#zwi48), [[6]](#zwi67), [[7]](#zwi69)) and is since the mid-1990s advanced and applied by the Swedish Morphological Society, in particular by Tom Ritchey et al., under the term "General Morphological Analysis" (e.g. [[8]](#swemorph), [[9]](#rit11)).

 The purpose of this package is to bring Morphological Analysis tools into a